Bootstrap for Finite N Lattice Yang-Mills Theory: Positivity

 Consequently, the positivity condition detailed in \eqref{eq: toypossu3} is further refined to the following specifications: \eqsplit[]{ & \succeq 0\,,\\ \frac{1}{4} \langle\Tr U\Tr U^\dagger\rangle-\frac{1}{4} \langle\Tr U\Tr U\rangle-\frac{1}{4} \langle\Tr U^2\rangle+\frac{1}{4} &\geq 0\\ -\frac{1}{4} \langle\Tr U\Tr U^\dagger\rangle-\frac{1}{4} \langle\Tr U\Tr U\rangle+\frac{1}{4} \langle\Tr U^2\rangle+\frac{1}{4}&\geq 0\\ -\frac{1}{4} \langle\Tr U\Tr U^\dagger\rangle+\frac{1}{4} \langle\Tr U\Tr U\rangle-\frac{1}{4} \langle\Tr U^2\rangle+\frac{1}{4}&\geq 0 } The symmetry reduction of the matrix described in \eqref{eq: posym2d} has been thoroughly detailed in the supplementary material of \cite{Kazakov:2022xuh}.
 To avoid redundancy, we will not repeat the discussion here.

 In concluding this discussion, it is important to note that while our analysis has primarily focused on finite groups, the results are readily generalizable to Lie groups, particularly compact Lie groups\cite{BFSSWIP}.
-This extension is facilitated by the established correspondences between compact Lie groups and finite groups, suggesting that our findings could have broader applicability across different mathematical structures in theoretical physics.
+This extension is supported by established correspondences between compact Lie groups and finite groups, suggesting that our findings may have broader applications across various mathematical structures in theoretical physics.
 This potential for generalization not only underscores the versatility of our theoretical framework but also highlights its relevance for ongoing research in the field of quantum mechanics and field theory, where Lie groups play a crucial role.